Foster Care FAQs

 All resource parents must be at least 21 years of age, be able to pass the necessary background checks, and be able to meet their financial obligations independent of the foster care reimbursement.
-We also have a home safety checklist that we complete to ensure all safety standards are met throughout the home.
+LSS has a home safety checklist to ensure all safety standards are met throughout the home.

 What are the agency expectations of resource parents?

-We provide an abundance of training to include: attachment, understanding the effects of trauma, adverse childhood experiences, and de-escalation techniques.
-Our expectation is that resource parents rely on their training and the treatment team to manage difficult situations as they arise.
+We provide an abundance of training such as attachment, understanding the effects of trauma, adverse childhood experiences, and de-escalation techniques.
+Our expectation is that resource parents rely on training and the treatment team to manage difficult situations as they arise.

 Can I choose the age of the foster child?